 How one schoolboy could cut 1.8m tons of CO2Jonny Cohen has been dreaming of making America’s school buses greener since he was 12.
 Now the high school inventor is on the verge of success.

 “I was so excited by it and started sketching things and thinking: Wow!
-Things could be so much more efficient just by changing their shape,” he remembers.
+Things could be so much more efficient just by changing their shape,” he told Open Knowledge.
 “Then I noticed the school buses.”

-His idea was straightforward: to make school buses more aerodynamic.
-They would consequently use less fuel, spew out less CO2 and other pollutants, and cost schools less money to run.
+His idea was straightforward: to make school buses more aerodynamic so they would use less fuel and be less polluting.
 “We hear about school buses running a four-day week because of budget cuts,” Cohen says.
 “If we reduce their gasoline bill it could make a difference.”

-The GreenShield is a curved 'airfoil'--a shape that generates lift or drag, most often used in wings or rotor blades.
-Made of fiberglass, the GreenShield is not quite as wide as the bus roof, and fits onto the leading edge of the bus roof.
+The GreenShield is a fiberglass 'airfoil' that fits onto the leading edge of the bus roof.
 It has a curved raised front and then tapers down for about a meter to the sharp trailing edge.
 It acts to smooth the flow of air up and over the surface of the roof.

-If all the school buses in America achieved maximum fuel savings thanks to GreenShields, Jonny Cohen’s device would have saved a staggering 576 million dollars and 1.8 million tons of CO2—that’s the same amount of CO2 produced from the annual electricity usage of over 203,000 American homes.
+If all the school buses in America achieved maximum fuel savings thanks to GreenShields, Jonny Cohen’s device would have saved a staggering $576 million dollars and 1.8 million tons of CO2—equivalent to the CO2 produced from the annual electricity usage of over 203,000 American homes.

 These are heady numbers, and they have persuaded the Cook-Illinois Bus Company to put in a provisional order to fit GreenShields to its fleet of over 4000 school buses if the device is approved for mass production.

-And there’s the intriguing point about the GreenShields story.
-It is not an entirely novel concept.
 Many semi-trailer trucks use airfoils to bridge the gap between the truck cab and the cargo container in order to reduce drag.
-But until Jonny Cohen noticed something on the way to middle school, nobody thought to do something similar for school buses.
+But until Jonny Cohen noticed something on the way to school, nobody thought to do the same for school buses.

 So could the GreenShield be attached to other vehicles?
 Certainly, says Cohen, although they would need to be reasonably large and have relatively long working lives to make the investment worthwhile.